GradMix: Gradient-based Selective Mixup for Robust Data Augmentation in Class-Incremental Learning: GradMix

 \subsection{Algorithm}

 We now design the \method{} algorithm to solve the data selection optimization problem.
 By substituting Eq.~\ref{original_grad} and Eq.~\ref{mixed_grad} into Eq.~\ref{optimization} and using the last layer approximation, we can efficiently compute the inner products of the average gradient of buffer data and the gradients of all mixed samples to find the optimal mixing sample.
-For better efficiency, we group samples that have similar gradients and reformulate the optimization problem from data selection to group selection by replacing the gradient of a mixed sample in Eq.~\ref{optimization} with the average gradient of mixed samples from arbitrary two groups.
+However, formulating a sample-based criterion remains practically infeasible, as it would require explicit per-sample gradient evaluations over the entire set of mixed samples, resulting in excessive computational and memory overhead.
+For better efficiency, we group samples that have similar gradients and reformulate the optimization problem from data selection to group selection by replacing the gradient of a mixed sample in Eq.~\ref{optimization} with the average gradient of mixed samples from two arbitrary groups.
 By leveraging the observation that training samples within the same class share similar gradients as described in Sec.~\ref{appendix:exp-class}, we group samples by class and propose a class-based selective mixup criterion.
 If the inner product of the average gradients of buffer data and mixed samples from two classes is negative, it implies that training with the mixed samples increases the average loss of previous tasks and worsens catastrophic forgetting.
 In this case, we define the class pair as a negative class pair and replace the mixed samples with those generated from the optimal class pair that maximizes the inner product.
 Conversely, if the inner product is positive, indicating that the average loss of previous tasks does not increase, and catastrophic forgetting does not occur, we retain the mixed samples as part of the training data.
+Since generating mixed samples solely from the optimal class pair may reduce sample diversity from a data augmentation perspective, our design choice balances the trade-off between mitigating forgetting and enhancing diversity.